-It’s taken me three years, but I finally embraced the reality that God turned this food addict into a health and wellness coach!
+It’s taken me five years, but I finally embraced the reality that God turned this food addict into a health and wellness coach!
 I not only help people stay motivated when they’ve decided to make healthy changes, but I educate them about what they put into their bodies and how it affects their health.
-For example, I teach people how toxic it is for your body when you drink highly acidic beverages like coffee and soda, and eat processed foods and too much refined sugar.
+For example, I teach people that it can be toxic for your body if you drink too many acidic beverages and not enough water.
+It also does not do a body good when we eat too many processed foods and refined sugars and not enough fresh produce, whole grains, and lean meats that are filled with the nutrients we need to fuel our bodies.
 There are also the “fun facts” I share such as, your body needs fat to burn fat, and, anything light or fat free is filled with chemicals and sugars.
 There are many other golden nuggets like these that I share with my clients, and I love doing it.

 What I do is not about taking miracle pills that offer a quick fix, and it’s not about slapping on band-aids that offer a temporary fix.
 To truly be healthy- body, mind, and soul- I try to encourage people to change the mindset that got them unhealthy in the first place.
-I also teach them about eating as clean and natural as possible- the way God always intended it!
-In fact, with all the green juice, grapefruit essential oil, alkaline water, and liquid chlorophyll I drink in a day, I must be the least toxic person on the planet!
+I do teach my clients about eating as clean as possible, but I never try to make them feel bad for just staying true to themselves.
+I want people to honor their bodies, not hate them.

 Ever since I tried (and failed) the program that made the most sense to me years and years ago, The Weigh Down Diet by Gwen Shamblin, I have felt like a complete and utter failure.
 What I loved about Gwen’s program was that it wasn’t based on what you were eating as much as it was based on listening to God and our body’s God-given cues.
 Basically, you were taught to eat whatever you’re truly craving, but to only eat when you’re truly hungry.
 You’re also supposed to… and this is where I struggled the most… stop when you’re pleasantly satisfied, not stuffed.
 In today’s terms, you may hear it referred to as “intuitive eating.”
 Honesty, I’ve been chasing that dream since it was first introduced to me over twenty years ago!